Imran4424/Software-Architecture/SolidPrinciples.md

     }
 }

-class HealthInsuranceCustomerProfile {
+class HealthInsuranceCustomerProfile: InsuranceCustomerProfile {
     func isLoyalCustomer() -> Bool {
         // return true or false based on the assessment }
 }

-class VehicleInsuranceCustomerProfile {
+class VehicleInsuranceCustomerProfile: InsuranceCustomerProfile {
     func isLoyalCustomer() -> Bool {
         // return true or false based on the assessment }
 }

-class HomeInsuranceCustomerProfile {
+class HomeInsuranceCustomerProfile: InsuranceCustomerProfile {
     func isLoyalCustomer() -> Bool {
         // return true or false based on the assessment }